 - wash hands and cooking utensils after handling uncooked foods

-- consume perishable and read-to-eat foods as soon as possible
+- consume perishable and ready-to-eat foods as soon as possible

 Do I Have a Gills Diced Red Onion Recall Lawsuit?

-The Food Poisoning Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Gills diced red onion recall lawsuits.
+The Food Poisoning Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Gills diced red onion recall lawsuits.
 We are handling individual litigation nationwide and currently accepting new listeria food poisoning cases in all 50 states.